-In order that an FIA observer may be appointed, where possible competitors must inform the FIA of any planned TPC or DE at least 72 hours before it is due to commence, the following information should be provided:
+In order that an FIA observer may be appointed, where possible competitors must inform the FIA of any planned TPC or DE at least 72 hours before it is due to commence, the following information should be provided :

-- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - 10.3 Testing of Historic Cars (THC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor), using cars which were designed and built in order to comply with the 2013 Formula One Technical Regulations or earlier.
+- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - 10.3 Testing of Historic Cars (THC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor), using cars which were designed and built in order to comply with the Formula One Technical Regulations in force during the years preceding those referred to in 10.2 above.